We Can Help You File for Chapter 13 Bankruptcy in Missouri and Kansas

 - You may be able to stop a foreclosure sale from proceeding.

-- In some cases, you may be able to wipe out a second mortgage on your home.
-This process is called lien stripping.
+- In some cases, you may be able to wipe out a second mortgage on your home in a process called lien stripping.

 - If you have vehicle payments and are eligible for a Chapter 13 cramdown, you may be able to reduce your outstanding balance.